mb0/xelf-go/doc/modules.md

 maybe we should converge on the xelf file with a use header.
 The idea is that we would make things easier for composing different extensions, tooling, being more explicit about requirements.

-We may want to import two versions of the same module.
+We want to import two versions of the same module.
 This would be especially handy for migrations where we may want to import both the old and new schema.
 The thing that complicates multiple type versions is that we currently use a program scoped type registry that uses the declaration name for proxies and module types.
-We instead want to separate the lit and typ registry and implement the ref lookup using the program environment.
-(We drop the typ.Reg interface in favor of a simple lookup function type.
-Then we can use the module name alias to resolve the type without the need for any special handling.
+We describe the [task in more detail](./lit_reg_split.md).

-Think about how registered named proxy types fit into the new separation of lit registry.
+If we restrict the module loading environment to be independent of the loading program or arguments (ideally immutable and static), would allow us to cache and reuse the results for that environment.